Ethernol/C2H6O/README.md

 In general final testing could not be accomplished as the server has to be pushed to production.
 And the database as well.

+## Concepts

+The main idea is to have an image on the blockchain.
+Each pixel can be changed only once by a small donation after the initial creation.
+One image instance is unique and exists only once on the blockchain.
+It's implemented by a smart contract, has an own address and has only one owner defined on the blockchain.
+It's therefore comparable to an NFT, but it can be designed by users initially.

+While all those components are defined in Solidity and running on the Ethereum blockchain (or test chains), the interaction is implemented in a website.
+This website allows the contribution to and creation of new images.
+The embedding of the blockchain functionality in the website is done by using web3.js and typescript.
+To build a more powerful website in time, Svelte and Deno are used.
+Svelte allows to build a frontend with high interactivity more easily.
+Deno is used to handle the backend and implementation of an additional database.

+Because storing data persistently on the blockchain is expensive in order of fees it’s not suitable to store information about the transactions on the blockchain too.
+Therefore, an additional MongoDB database is implemented to allow tracking the own sent and received donations and creating useful statistics for the user and contributors.
+This lays a powerful foundation and grants a toolset for later implementations and further features.